azmunkz/image_tag_analysis/README.md

 - Tag `product_catalog` nodes first to ensure accurate matching in `article` nodes
 - Use Re-analyze if tagging result looks incomplete or outdated
 - Enable CDN only if public access to image is required
+- Ensure fallback products are configured in module settings

 ---